Horror (Garo)

-Demon Beasts Horrors (魔獣ホラー, Majū Horā) are fictional monsters and the antagonists in the Tokusatsu series Garo.
+Demon Beasts Horrors (魔獣ホラー, Majū Horā) are fictional monsters and the antagonists in the Japanese tokusatsu series Garo.

 Fictional history

 The Horrors are demons that originate from a Demon World (魔界, Makai).
 The usual variety of Horrors, called "Inga Horrors" (陰我ホラー, Inga Horā) are grotesque black-winged skeletal demons that enter the human world, drawn by their primary "food" of human malice and darkness.
-They use Inga Gates, objects tainted by darkness from either playing a role in a naturally accumulated atrocity like mass murder or an unresolved traumatic experience.
-There are also Inga Gates that are created by someone infusing the object with dark energies.
-Regardless, all Inga Gates are usually activated when person with inner darkness approaches them, with the emerging Horror turning that person or any other living thing nearby into a host body.
-From there, either taking over the host or forming a symbiosis to act out the host's dark desires, the Horror "evolves" into a unique form based on the Gate they emerged from with personal tastes and feeding habits.
+They use Inga gates, objects tainted by darkness from either playing a role in a naturally accumulated atrocity like mass murder or an unresolved traumatic experience.
+There are also Inga gates that are created by someone infusing the object with dark energies.
+Regardless, all Inga gates are usually activated when person with inner darkness approaches them, with the emerging Horror turning that person or any other living thing nearby into a host body.
+From there, either taking over the host or forming a symbiosis to act out the host's dark desires, the Horror "evolves" into a unique form based on the gate they emerged from with personal tastes and feeding habits.
 Normally a human is dead the moment that an Inga Horror possesses them and what remains of the host follows the Horror in death as well.
 The Makai Knight Jinga seemingly possessed the unique ability to purge a Horror out of its human host with the human restored to their original self, but it is later revealed that he only suppressed the Horrors, and it only worked due to the original Jinga's machinations.
 Though rare, there are also some unusual Horrors that prefer to possess objects rather than living things, not having a preference of prey as they consume whoever comes into close contact one way or another instead.
 But the rarest Horrors are the ones that assume the form of large beasts without needing a host body, acting only on a primal and indiscriminate urge to feed.
-As revealed in Guren no Tsuki, Horrors have influenced humanity's myths such as the people of Heian-kyō believing them to be Preta.